 Near the trailhead hikers will pass by several old cottages.
 Most of these former resort cottages were built in the 1920s, and were used as summer homes by the affluent from Knoxville.
 As of this writing the homes are in disrepair and are off limits to the public.
 However, in the fall of 2008, National Park Service crews completed emergency stabilization to 18 of the historic cabins, as well as the Appalachian Clubhouse.
 The park plans to fully restore all 19 structures so that they can be opened and viewed by the public.
 As part of the first phase of the Elkmont restoration project, the National Park Service reopened the old Appalachian Clubhouse for public rental in June of 2011.

-At this time there's no indication as to when this project will be completed.
-Additionally, the park plans on removing the other 55 buildings in the area and returning those sites to their natural habitats.
+At this time it's unclear as to when this restoration project will be fully completed.
+In 2017, however, the park began the process of removing the other 55 buildings in the area and returning those sites to their natural habitats.

 The Elkmont area of the park was heavily logged from the late 1800s through 1938.
 In the early years logs were hauled out by ox teams, and then floated down river.
 Just after the turn of the century the Little River Lumber Company purchased nearly 100,000 acres of timberland along the Little River and its tributaries.
 They built rail lines to Elkmont, and eventually, a spur that extended all the way to Clingmans Dome.
 This spur would eventually become the Little River Trail.
 These rail lines allowed the company to extract timber at a much faster rate.
 After the Smokies became a national park the lumber company ceased operations in 1938, and had rolled up its tracks by early 1940.

 Along the lower portions of the trail hikers will stroll past several patches of rhododendron.